letzya/tyk-schemas/README.md

 4. `cmd+shift+p` to Reload the window

-5. Create files with the name convenstions you used in step #2
+5. Create files with the name convention you used in step #2
    - Tyk API definition - use the format `"apidef.*.json"`, for example `"apidef.httpbin.json"`
    - Tyk key definition - use the format `"apikey.*.json"`, for example `"apikey.httpbin-key.json"`
    - Tyk gateway OSS config file - use the format `"tyk.*.conf"`, for example `"tyk.gateway.conf"`